CurtisWirtz/curtiswirtz.github.io/index.markdown

 projects:
   - title: "Sigma Design"
-    description: "This website reflects the rigor and expertise of a rising engineering firm.
-Built in the spirit of engineering, by using a cutting-edge stack."
+    description: "A website on par with the expertise of a rising engineering firm.
+Built in the spirit of engineering, using a cutting-edge stack."
     tech:
       - "Node.js"
       - "Typescript"